RU09342-F18/lab-1-gpio-gliderman/Button Blink/README.md

 ## Devices

 Code was written to run on both an MSP430G2553 and an MSP430F5529.
-Both blink the LED on pin 1.0.